openshift/runbooks/alerts/advanced-cluster-management-operator/ACMThanosCompactHalted.md

 * **Data Retention policies are not applied**: Old metric data will not be deleted, causing object storage (S3) costs to increase indefinitely.

 * **Data Down-sampling fails**: Metric data is not down-sampled into 5-minute and 1-hour aggregates.
-This will cause Grafana dashboards and queries to become progressively slower, and they may eventually time out.
+This will cause Grafana dashboards and queries to become progressively slower especially when querying for longer rangers.

-* **Increased Query Latency**: Queries for long-range time-series data will be slow and resource-intensive.

-* **Block Overlap**: Over time, uncompacted blocks may overlap, further degrading query performance and potentially causing duplicate data points in query results.
+* **Increased storage usage**: The storage use of the Compactor and Store Gateway will keep increasing.

 ## Diagnosis